Weather in Perú

 Generally citizens from Western Europe, North America & Australasia do not need a visa to enter Peru.

 Peru has two official languages: Spanish and Quechua.
-Basic English is widely spoken in most towns & cities.
+On the other hand, basic English is widely spoken in most towns & cities.

 Peru has the same time as the Eastern Standard Time in the United States.
 Peru is 5 hours behind GMT.
 (Greenwich Mean Time).
 Peru does not utilise any daylight saving programs.